gcordeirofm/CIFO25_42/README.md

    - seating_data.csv: source data file
    - relationship_matrix.py: converting the .csv to a numpy array for easy import
 - /project: Developed work
+   - workshop.ipynb: notebook experimenting and developing required functions and classes for the genetic algorithm